AprilBrother/wiki.aprbrother/src/en/Wireless_iBeacon_Receiver.md

 ## Wireless iBeacon Receiver

-The Wireless iBeacon Receiver can work as Bluetooth 4.0 receiver.
+The Wireless iBeacon Receiver can work as  4.0 receiver.
 It will scan the iBeacon device nearby and post to the remote server side.
 The device work as Wi-Fi station status.
 It will connect the Wi-Fi AP and connect to internet.